-New import requirements will apply to Products of Animal Origin (POAO) from April 2021.
-Guidance on products in this category can be found here.
+New import requirements will apply to Products of Animal Origin (POAO) from October 2021.

-POAO within the scope of fishery products and live bivalve molluscs for human consumption will be subject to additional requirements as detailed in SECTION 2.2.3 - additional requirements for fishery products and live bivalve molluscs.
+POAO within the scope of fishery products and live bivalve molluscs for human consumption will be subject to additional requirements as detailed in Section 2.2.3 - additional requirements for fishery products and live bivalve molluscs.